horiv7/horiv7/README.md

 ## Hi.
 I'm Goran 👋👩🏼‍💻
 </br>

-# I'm Yet another Self-Taught Angular Developer
+# I'm Yet Another Self-Taught Angular Developer
 </hr>
 - 🔭 I’m currently working on the App for medical registration.<br/>
 - 💬 Ask me only if you have to.<br/>